AndrewHyland757/Oishi_Restaurant/README.md

 ## User Experience

 ### Target Audience
-The target audience for the website are:

 - 25-60 year olds.
 - People interested in food, fine-dining and eating-out.
 - People that are interested in culture, travel and local hotspots.

-#### User Requirements and Expectations
+### User Requirements and Expectations
-- A user-friendly website that balances information with an aesthetic that communicates the restaurant's values and reflects target customers.
+- A user-friendly website that balances information with an aesthetic that communicates the restaurant's values and appeals to the target customers.
 - A mobile friendly website as bookings are often made on the go.
 - Information about the restaurant, types of dishes it serves and who runs it.
 - A way to book a table.